sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 ## Navigation Frame (N)

 The payload is 6 bytes.
-Note that this frame largely mirrors the Multiwii-nav `MSP_NAV_STATUS` message and this contains redundancies and values that are not used in iNav.
+Note that this frame largely mirrors the Multiwii-nav `MSP_NAV_STATUS` message and this contains redundancies and values that are not used in INAV.

 | Data | Usage |
 | ---- | ---- |